EXETER INCIDENT SOLVED?

 BTW, at this point if anyone still isn't convinced M & N's theory doesn't fly (most likely, some CSI members), he/she can take a look at the in-depth technical aspects of same offered by researcher Martin Shough who responded to that previous UFO UpDates post-snippet by Ledger.

 Shough agreed with Ledger and gave some throughly pertinent technical reasons why McGaha and Nickell's proposals fail to support their claim regarding the above police-witnessed sighting.
-It is once again to be noted that even if that one case (Muscarello's) were explained, the rest of the cases in that Exeter grouping would still need to be addressed and solved as well.
+It is once again to be noted that even if that one case (Muscarello's) was explained, the rest of the cases in that Exeter grouping would still need to be addressed and solved as well.
 One must understand it is the overall totality of the summation of all the incidents, involving mostly unrelated people, which have defied most researchers best efforts when attempting to generate prosaic explanations for the 1965 sightings around Exeter.
 Any honest researcher having performed thorough research is well-aware of this fact.

 N.B.
 Upon reaching this point, to be certain I had been accurate in my portrayal of M & N's position concerning this case, I re-read their post once more to make certain I wasn't misrepresenting them before printing this.
 I found I was correct.
 One can click immediately below to see this for yourself, if you haven't already.